 What are employee benefits?

-There are four types of employee benefits:
+What are the four major types of employee benefits?

 - Core funded benefits – These benefits are paid for by the employer and employees cannot opt out.